git/git.github.io/rev_news/drafts/edition-105.md

   That would be the tip of master two years in the future.
-On a more serious note - perhaps more tools for migration out of the still existing proprietary version control systems will be helpful.
+On a more serious note - perhaps more tools for migration out of the still existing proprietary version control systems would be helpful.

 ## Other News